-Roster – The roster will start again from 12th July.
-Given that we will be running two services, there is an increased demand for certain roles, particularly cleaning.
-If you are willing to help with cleaning, please indicate this on the questionnaire.
-If you are currently on the roster, Tisa will be emailing you in the near future to ascertain your availability.
+Roster – Given that we will be running two services, there is an increased demand for certain roles, particularly cleaning.
+If you are willing to help with cleaning or any other role then please let us know via [email protected].

 HUBS – Hub are a key part of our life together at St. Andrew’s!
 With immediate effect, Hubs can now resume in person meetings, provided the following guidelines are followed: